Calm Strips Update | Shark Tank Season 13

 Entrepreneurs Michael Malkin and Luce Fuller want to help provide a soothing solution to stressful situations with their fidget-friendly product, Calm Strips.

-Calm strips are a textured surface (available in two surface texture styles) that help to calm anxiety.
-The strips are reusable and stick to most surfaces.
+Calm strips are textured surfaces that help to calm anxiety.
+They have two surface texture styles, and the strips are reusable and stick to most surfaces.

 You can rub, scratch, touch, or pick at the textured surface to help reduce anxious feelings and improve focus.